Sagar26321/Sagar26321/README.md

-# 👋 I'm Sagar | Technical Explorer & Logic Builder
+# 👋 I'm Sagar | Aspiring Data Analyst & Python Developer

-I am a **Tech Enthusiast** dedicated to uncovering the logical architecture that powers our digital world.
-Currently, I am building a rigorous foundation in **Python** and **Data Engineering**, with a deep fascination for the future of **AI and Machine Learning**.
+I am a **Tech Enthusiast** driven by the internal logic that powers our digital world.
+My journey into technology is fueled by a fascination with AI and Machine Learning.
+Currently, I am building my foundation from the ground up, documenting every step of my progress in real-time.

 ---